Davdu/SLS-Scene-Switcher-Script/README.md

 ### Option 1: Windows Installer (Recommended)

-Warning: Windows may block you from executing the installer.
-In this case, press 'more info' and the 'run anyway' If Windows Smart App Control blocks the installer, you can disable by searching "Smart App Control" in the Windows search bar and hitting enter.
+**Warning:** Windows may block you from executing the installer.
+In this case, press 'more info' and then 'run anyway' If Windows Smart App Control blocks the installer, you can disable by searching "Smart App Control" in the Windows search bar and hitting enter.
 From here, select 'Off'.
 The intaller is completely harmless and simply installs python 3.11.9 with the requests module and places the script in the correct folder.
 You can freely enable Smart App Control after the installation finishes.

 1. Download `OBS_Stream_Switcher_Setup.exe`